barkode/Pontoon/README.md

 ### Website structure

-The site consists of 5 pages.
-The navigation menu is available on all pages.
+The site consists of 2 pages.

-- The home page presents the main idea of ​​the site.
+- A welcome window greets the user.
+The user is asked to enter his name and confirm that he is already 18 years old.

-- On the second page, you can see a gallery presenting examples of products.
+- The main page displays the main logo and the game field.
+Statistics are located in the upper left corner.
+At the top and in the center is the clock.

-- The third page is a page with contacts and a feedback form.
+  There are 4 buttons below.

-- The last two pages are service pages.
-One of them shows a message that the form has been completed, and the other reports that an error has occurred.
-The home page is the default download page.
+- The start button is responsible for starting the game.
+The player and the dealer are dealt 2 cards each and the game begins.

-- The header is fixed on the page, so it is available to the client at any time.
+- The kick and stand buttons control the game.
+Pressing the button adds another card to the player.
+The stand button informs the player that no more cards are needed.
+Now the dealer takes the cards.

-- The logo is located in the upper left corner and the navigation menu is located in the right corner.
-On devices with a small screen, this navigation menu changes to a drop-down menu.
+- The rules button displays the rules of the game.
+At the very bottom of the rules window there is a button that allows you to forget all data (username and game statistics).

-- Also on the site there is a lower part - a footer.
-With its help, the client can go to the page of one of the social networks.
+- The second page is a 404 error page.
+This page is displayed if the user wants to open a page that does not exist.

 [Back to top](#content)